RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-4.md

 title: "Design systems to be accessible and inclusive"
 ---

-##Importance of accessible
+## Importance of accessibility

 Children’s social care case management systems and tools must be accessible, so that anyone can use them anywhere.

 All case management systems should be designed to meet the needs of a diverse range of users.
 This includes those with different physical, cultural or learning needs.

-Tools and systems must be user-centred and be:
+Tools and systems must be:

 * easy to understand
 * easy to use